-Although typically prayed in the evening towards the end of Advent, we are using them as a part of our Sunday morning worship.
+Although typically prayed in the evening, we are using them as a part of our Sunday worship.
 They add to our sense of anticipation and keep our focus on the coming of Jesus Christ, and all the ways he is named.